cerner/fhir.cerner.com/content/millennium/r4/clinical/care-provision/nutrition-order.md

 The common [errors] and [OperationOutcomes] may be returned.

-## Retrieve by id
+## Retrieve by ID

-List an individual NutritionOrder by its id:
+List an individual NutritionOrder by its ID:

     GET /NutritionOrder/:id